What is Cartilage and What Does it Do?

 Why do kids have more cartilage than adults?

-Cartilage wears down with age
+It wears down with age.

-Over time, the cartilage in our joints gets worn down.
 After many years of rubbing against hard bones, it breaks down and wears away.
+That’s why adults have less cartilage than kids.

-What happens if cartilage gets damaged?
+What happens if your cartilage gets hurt?

 Cartilage is the reason that kids can move around without pain.
+When it gets damaged, as grown-ups often experience, the back, knee, and other joints hurt.

-Joints can also get busted from a hard fall or playing competitive sports, even in a young person.
-When cartilage is injured, the joint has less protective cushion, so the bone can get too much stress and pressure.
-The chances of the bone breaking in this area could be a higher.
+When cartilage is injured, the joint has less protective cushion, exposing the bone to stress and pressure.
+The chances of the bone breaking in this area go up.

 3 ways to protect your cartilage